SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5-Metabolism.md

 We assume a photosynthetizing surface of m$$^2$$ and get J/h (power) These calculations are done in the left hand side of the model in the figure above.

-The next step was to calculate the theoretical upper limit of CO$$_2$$ metabolization rate.
-In the PAR submodel, this is the function element 'Max_power_to_CO2', which is given by the expression:
+Considering $$q^{max}_{CP}$$ and PAR the next step was to calculate the mass of CO$$_2$$ metabolized from photosynthesis.
+This was done in the function element **'Max_power_to_CO2'**, which has the expression:

 (Total_Power_Out/Activation_Energy_Phot)*(6*CO2_molecule_weight/1ml)

+The expression above has the following meaning: the power extracted from PAR divided by the Activation energy of photosynthesis gives the number of cycles of photosynthesis per hour.
+Multiplying this number by the weight of six molecules of CO$$_2$$ gives the mass of
+CO$$_2$$ metabolized per hour.
+(Note that this expression makes an assumption about the estimation of photosynthesis cycles).

+The next step was to impose lower and upper conditions.

-For convenience, let us refer to this quantity as $$q^{max}_{CP}$$.
-The expression above assumes that the number of cycles of photosynthesis is estimated as the power extracted from PAR divided by the activation energy of photosynthesis
+ assumes that the number of cycles of photosynthesis is estimated as the power extracted from PAR divided by the activation energy of photosynthesis
  $$E^{ph}_a= 121672.6 meV$$.
 The number of cycles is multiplied by the weight of six molecules of CO$$_2$$, thus given the total biomass consumed per hour.
 However, this rate is upper- and bottom-limited.
 The upper limmit is $$q_{CP}$$ and the bottom limit comes from the activation energy itself.
 Therefore, if the power extracted by PAR was smaller than the